top of page

 2. Medical Procedures (3 months)

 For gay male couples, this often includes choosing an egg donor and creating embryos in the lab.
-Lesbian couples or trans parents may choose reciprocal IVF, donor sperm, or use preserved gametes.
+Lesbian couples or trans parents may choose reciprocal IVF, donor sperm, or use preserved gametes which eliminates the need for surrogacy altogether.

 3. Surrogate Matching & Achieving Pregnancy (3 months +)